 End of the Deck

 For any Top Trumps card fan or enthusiast, this product is quite the novelty item to buy.
 It’s great fun for children, families and all genders.
 It’s extremely simple to understand and play, hardly any set-up and even comes with six starter packs, so it’s not like a game or item you can buy and can’t use.
 Since the release of this reviewed product, there are now electronic and themed versions available.
-Amazon feature a selection of them below.
+Amazon feature a selection of them as shown above.

 The biggest plus point for me is the fact that you can use any pack available and put it into play, as the spinner lands on random sections there’s a possibility that the pack you choose never sees the light of day and other packs may be played continuously.
 There is also an interesting final section of play once a player has gained nine pegs that can change the outcome and winner.

 After personally playing this I can state that I like the “hi-lo” mini-game, most likely because I grew up watching the TV game show, Play Your Cards Right (1980-2003) from ITV.
 Also, any spin in the game that results in an unclear section, I spin again – just for clarity.
 If changes could be made I’d have more categories on the included cards and more sections for the spinner to land on.